MicrosoftDocs/edge-developer/microsoft-edge/accessibility/design.md

 ---
 description: Read up on resources for inclusive design tools and best practices.
-title: Accessibility: Design - Microsoft Edge Development
+title: Accessibility - Design - Microsoft Edge Development
 author: libbymc
 ---

 # Designing Accessible Websites

 Creating an inclusive design makes technology usable by all people no matter their age, education, geographic location, language, or disability.
 People using technology and browsing the web have a wide range of abilities and preferences.
 As you design your website, keep in mind the following key accessibility scenarios:

 * Screen readers—Users who are blind or visually impaired rely on screen readers to interpret and interact with your app's UI.
 Interpreting involves reading the UI element names, roles, values, and so on, and interacting with the UI involves moving the focus from one element to another and invoking functionality.
 * Keyboard accessibility—Many accessibility users rely on the keyboard to navigate and operate the UI by:
   * Moving focus among elements by using the Tab key.
   * Navigating in container elements such as lists, grids, and tree views by using the arrow keys.